fieldtrip/website/tutorial/headmodel_eeg_fem.md

 Furthermore, elsewhere on this website you can find also information [about MEG headmodels](/tutorial/headmodel_meg) and about other [EEG headmodels](/tutorial/headmodel_eeg).

-We want to note that the FEM modelling works only on MATLAB versions 2011 and above.
+We want to note that the FEM modeling works only on MATLAB versions 2011 and above.

 {% include markup/warning %}
 The SimBio software is described in detail [here](https://www.mrt.uni-jena.de/simbio/index.php/Main_Page#Welcome).
 The integration with FieldTrip is described in the reference below.
 Please cite this reference if you use the FieldTrip-SimBio pipeline in your research.